mgravell/pipelines.docs/docs/Reading/README.md

 We *could* do this by using various methods on the `ReadOnlyBuffer`, including `Slice()` - and like we saw with our previous example: either accessing the `.First` range, or using `foreach` to iterate over the ranges.
 But this is *not* usually a good approach when processing small amounts of data from `ReadOnlyBuffer`; all of the slice work, the position work, and accessing spans from memories: is *relatively* expensive.
 And also really quite inconvenient.
 We can make it more efficient *and* easier to use ***at the same time*** by making use of  `BufferReader` (`BufferReader<ReadOnlyBuffer>` now - TBC).

-A `BufferReader` is a `ref struct` - so stack-only; it *directly* holds the current `ReadOnlySpan<T>` as a field (something that only a `ref struct` can do), avoiding the "span fetch" cost associted with repeatedly accessing `ReadOnlyMemory<T>`.
+A `BufferReader` is a `ref struct` - so stack-only; it *directly* holds the current `ReadOnlySpan<T>` as a field (something that only a `ref struct` can do), avoiding the "span fetch" cost associated with repeatedly accessing `ReadOnlyMemory<T>`.
 It also avoids constantly slicing through the span, instead advising the consumer how to track the intended index in a span that *doesn't change* until it needs to switch to the next block.

 The main ways of fetching data from a `BufferReader` are:

-- `Take()` consumes a single byte in one go (much like `Stream.ReadByte()`), returing a negative number if we have exhausted the data
+- `Take()` consumes a single byte in one go (much like `Stream.ReadByte()`), returning a negative number if we have exhausted the data
 - `.Span` and `.Index` provide access to the current block - you should start looking *at `.Index`, not at zero
 - `.Skip(...)` moves forwards through the reader, which *might* mean changing `.Index` and staying in the same span (`.Span`), or it *might* mean moving to the *next* span and resetting the index
 - finally, `ConsumedBytes` tells us how far we have read in total - it is essentially the sum of all the skips